crystallabs/virtualtime/README.md

 - An absolute start VirtualTime
 - An absolute end VirtualTime
 - A list of VirtualTimes on which it is considered "on" (i.e. active, due, scheduled)
-- A list of VirtualTimes on which it is specifically "omitted" (i.e. "not on", like on weekends, individual holidays dates, or certain times of day),
+- A list of VirtualTimes on which it is specifically "omitted" (i.e. "not on", like on weekends, individual holidays dates, or certain times of day)
-- And a rule which specifies what to do if an event falls on an omitted date or time &mdash; it can still be "on", or ignored, or re-scheduled to some time before, or some time after.
+- And a rule which specifies what to do if an event falls on an omitted date or time &mdash; it can still be "on", or ignored, or re-scheduled to some time before, or some time after

 If the item's list of due dates is empty, it is considered as always "on".
 If the item's list of omit dates is empty, it is considered as never omitted.